Salmandaneshfar/Install-Ambari-Server/README.md

 Installing R Studio Server
 Installing R Studio on the same local network as the Spark cluster that we want to connect to - in our case directly on the master node - is the recommended approach for using R Studio with a remote Spark Cluster.
 Using a local version of R Studio to connect to a remote Spark cluster is prone to the same networking issues as trying to use the Spark shell remotely in client-mode (see part 2).

 First of all we need the URL for the latest version of R Studio Server.
 Preview versions can be found here while stable releases can be found here.
-At the time of writing Sparklyr integration is a preview feature so I’m using the latest preview version of R Studio Server for 64bit RedHat/CentOS (should this fail at any point, then revert back to the latest stable release as all of the scripts used in this post will still run).
-Picking-up where we left-off in the master node’s terminal window, execute the following commands,
+At the time of writing Sparklyr integration is a preview feature so I'm using the latest preview version of R Studio Server for 64bit RedHat/CentOS (should this fail at any point, then revert back to the latest stable release as all of the scripts used in this post will still run).
+Picking-up where we left-off in the master node's terminal window, execute the following commands,

 Can look for the latest available version here.
 $ wget https://download2.rstudio.org/rstudio-server-rhel-1.1.463-x86_64.rpm